By Cat, May 2019

 - Inositol also plays a role in the amount of fat stored in the liver; too much of that fat is known as Fatty Liver Disease.
 For lots of great information about this disease, see the Liver Cleansing Diet article (15).
 See also my notes in the “About Fatty Liver Disease” section, below (I will eventually move it to a separate article).

 Regarding choline: Among many of its advantages is its ability to reverse non-alcoholic fatty liver disease (NAFLD), which results from increase in blood glucose from insulin resistance (1C).
 It may also be the missing link in preventing dementia such as Alzheimer’s disease.

-“As explained in a recently published paper, scientists analyzed the effect proton pump inhibitors have on the development of dementia.
+- Choline is important for the brain and other neurologic tissue.
+From a Mercola article (12; see his article for his references 7, 8 and 9): “As explained in a recently published paper, scientists analyzed the effect proton pump inhibitors have on the development of dementia.
 They recognized indicators pointing to cholinergic dysfunction in the development of dementia.
-In a review article from 1999,7 other scholars outlined data to support the hypothesis that cholinergic dysfunction contributes to Alzheimer’s.
+In a review article from 1999, other scholars outlined data to support the hypothesis that cholinergic dysfunction contributes to Alzheimer’s.

-By 2008,8 the research community had identified areas of the brain where cholinergic dysfunction may influence dementia.
-Subsequently, acetylcholine was recognized for the central role it plays in the nervous system.9 It requires an enzyme to synthesize from acetyl-COA and choline.
+By 2008, the research community had identified areas of the brain where cholinergic dysfunction may influence dementia.
+Subsequently, acetylcholine was recognized for the central role it plays in the nervous system.
+It requires an enzyme to synthesize from acetyl-COA and choline.
 That enzyme is choline acetyltransferase.

 Cholinergic synapses are found throughout the brain, including the basal forebrain, which is severely damaged in those who have the disease.
 With further research,10 scientists found using cholinesterase inhibitors could increase acetylcholine in the brain, which has proven to be clinically useful in the treatment of Alzheimer’s dementia.”